Introduction and Chapter One below.

 · If we worship physical things, we will harm the planet by our need to possess more and more of them.

 It is even simpler when we dwell in hatred.
-That is what the legend of eating of the tree of knowledge of good and evil is about: it’s not a one-off situation of original sin (which is a third century construction by St. Augustine unknown in the Jewish faith) but an exhortation to watch our ego’s opinions in every moment.
+That is what the legend of eating of the tree of knowledge of good and evil is about: it’s not a one-off situation of original sin (which is a fourth century construction by St. Augustine unknown in the Jewish faith) but an exhortation to watch our ego’s opinions in every moment.
 The moment we take the higher ground over religion, politics or the economy we are judging right and wrong according to our own criteria and we are setting ourselves up as superior over “the other” so that we can, if we want, wallow in righteous anger.
 It doesn’t matter how accurate we may be in our belief; we have just taken another hearty bite out of that forbidden fruit which destroys any chance of resolution of conflict or healthy relationship.

 If we hate, resent or despise a specific God, we cut ourselves off from the Whole and therefore life-force.
 It follows that if we hate, resent or despise ourselves, others or the physical world (and/or money), we cut ourselves off from the Whole and therefore life-force.It is time to reconnect and heal, for our healing is the world’s healing.
 Let us set out the criteria of how Kabbalah can help.